jonathandewitt-dev/react-shadow-scope/README.md

 <Scope stylesheet={styles}>
 ```

 Traditional global CSS risks naming collisions, specificity conflicts, and unwanted style inheritance.
-Modern tools have been designed to solve these problems by using simulated encapsulation, but nothing can protect from inherited styles except for shadow DOM.
+Modern tools have been designed to solve these problems by using emulated encapsulation, but nothing can protect from inherited styles except for shadow DOM.

 This package does *not* burden you with all the boilerplate around shadow DOM, nor force you to use web components.
 Did you know you can attach a shadow root to regular elements, like a `<div>`?
 That's essentially what `react-shadow-scope` does behind the curtain.